 Yourself and dependent family (if you are over 60 years of age)

 For parents (below age 60)

 Senior citizen parents

 Thus, if you are a senior citizen and your parents are octogenarians, you can claim up to Rs.
 1 lakh deduction4 from your taxable income.
 You can include preventive health-checkup costs up to Rs.
 5,000 under these limits.

 Deductions for interests payable on home loans - up to ₹2,00,000

 Deductions on home loan interest for first-time homeowners – up to ₹50,000 (over and above the Section 24 limit)

 5. Section 80GG

-Even if you do not receive House Rent Allowance (HRA) from your employer, house rents you pay for your residence are tax-deductible4 subject to maximum deduction of Rs.
+Even if you do not receive HRA tax exemption from your employer, house rents you pay for your residence are tax-deductible4 subject to maximum deduction of Rs.
 60000.

 "A penny saved is a penny earned," goes the well-known proverb.
 However, tax-savings4 should not be the sole objective behind your investments.
 Plan your finances as per your risk profile and life goals.
 Take advantage of low-risk, tax-exempt4 returns from life insurance savings plans and save tax4 while creating wealth for your future.